 Restaurant boss Nighat Awan arrested

-Nighat Awan - a business woman and the sister of property developers Tariq Siddiqi and Pervaiz Naviede - who is the driving force behind the hugely successful Manchester-based restaurant chain Shere Khan, has been arrested by police investigating the smuggling of illegral immigrants into the UK.
+Nighat Awan - sister of property moguls Pervaiz Naviede and Tariq Siddiqi - who is the driving force behind the hugely successful Manchester-based restaurant chain Shere Khan - has been arrested by police investigating the smuggling of illegal immigrants into the UK.
 Government race adviser Nighat Awan 52, one of the country's richest entrepreneurs who had close links with Cherie Blair, was interviewed by officers from Merseyside Police, on suspicion of conspiracy to facilitate illegal immigration, and has been bailed to be questioned again in November.

 But a spokesman for the charity fundraiser who lives in Hale Barnes, near Altrincham said today she strenuously denied doing anything wrong, and had voluntarily helped police with their enquiries.